zmievsa/pydantic-duality/docs/README.md

 #### Default

-Whenever you do not want to use pydantic-duality's features, you can use your models as if they were regular pydantic models.
+Whenever you do not want to use Pydantic Duality's features, you can use your models as if they were regular pydantic models.
 For example:

 ```python
 class User(DualBaseModel):